interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 <rect id="c" x="231" y="275" width="46" height="70" fill="#C4C4C4"/>
 ```

+We also want out 'compare all' button show some more panels.
+We give all three instances in our panels the id `compare`.

 ## 1.3 Exporting Panels

 We can now export each panel into its own file, either '.png' or '.svg'.
 In Figma, we do this by: